sublimator/ripple-lib-java-sucks/README.md

 C++ or a long in Java (which has no unsigned integer)

-`Flags` is a little more interesting; it packs in a bunch of per `TransactionType` boolean options into an erstwhile `32 unsigned int`.
+`Flags` is a little more interesting; it packs in a bunch of per `TransactionType` boolean options into an erstwhile `32 bit unsigned int`.
 These options have [symbolic names](https://github.com/ripple/ripple d/blob/1a7eafb6993f95c4d34e00669a70c8dd4ec0c9ba/src/ripple/module/data/protocol/TxFlags.h#L70):

 ```c++